Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 \subsubsection{Supervised GANs based prior knowledge for image super-resolution}

 It is known that combination of discriminative method and optimization can make a tradeoff between efficiency and performance \cite{zhang2017learning}.
-Guan et al. used high-resolution image to low-resolution image network and low-resolution image to high-resolution image network with nearest neighbor down-sampling method to learn detailed information and noise prior for image super-resolution \cite{guan2019srdgan}.
+To handle the blind distortions in real low resolution images, Guan et al. used high-resolution image to low-resolution image network and low-resolution image to high-resolution image network with nearest neighbor down-sampling method to learn detailed information and noise prior for image super-resolution \cite{guan2019srdgan}.
 Chan et al. used rich and diverse priors in a given pretrained to mine latent representative information for generating realistic textures for image super-resolution \cite{chan2021glean}.
 Liu et al. used a gradient prior into a GAN to suppress the effect of blur kernel estimation for image super-resolution \cite{liu2019infrared}.